 2: Select the Right Dog

-Choose a dog with a calm temperament, trainability, and size suitable for tasks like pressure therapy.
+Choose a dog breed with a calm temperament, trainability, and size suitable for tasks like pressure therapy.
+Small breeds like Cavachons as therapy dogs excel in depression support due to their gentle, intuitive nature and manageable size for indoor companionship.

 3: Begin Task Training